MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/webcontent.md

 ### Import the Mesh Toolkit Packages

-If you haven't already imported the Mesh Toolkit, import it:
+If you haven't already imported the [Mesh Toolkit](../build-your-basic-environment/import-the-mesh-toolkit-package.md), import it.

-**com.microsoft.mesh.toolkit-X.X.X.tgz**

 ### Add a WebSlate prefab to your Unity project